We may earn affiliate commissions for the recommended products. Learn more.

 PC performance

-When it comes to Malwarebytes vs Microsoft Defender for performance, it’s a draw as there’s room for improvement for both providers.
+When it comes to Malwarebytes vs Microsoft Defender for performance, it’s a draw, as there’s room for improvement for both providers.
 Both Microsoft Defender and Malwarebytes struggled quite a bit with heavy resource consumption.

 Antivirus programs can slow down your device since they’re constantly scanning the files and programs for threats.
-At the same time, these scans are still vital to update virus definitions to detect new threats, canvas for viruses and malware, and seek out advanced issues.
+At the same time, these scans are still vital to update virus definitions to detect new threats, scan for viruses and malware, and seek out advanced issues.

 As for my own Malwarebytes vs Microsoft Defender test, I ran two scans: the quick and the full one.
-During these tests, I’ve noted down their resource consumption, including CPU, memory, and disk usage.
+During these tests, I noted down their resource consumption, including CPU, memory, and disk usage.

 Quick scan